NecroMonkey/vault/README.md

 **Compliance Settings - Overall Status for a System.rdl** - Third level report that gives baseline and configuration item compliance for a sigle system.
 Baseline links back to *Compliance Settings - Overall Status of Baseline* and individual CIs link to *Compliance Settings - Overall Status of Configuration Item*

-**Compliance Settings - Overall Status of Baseline.rdl** - Top level report that gives overall compliance of a ConfigMan baseline.
+**Compliance Settings - Overall Status of Baseline.rdl** - Top level report that gives overall compliance of a ConfigMgr baseline.
 Individual CIs link to *Compliance Settings - Overall Status of Configuration Item*

 **Compliance Settings - Overall Status of Configuration Item.rdl** - Second level report that gives compliance of configuration item within a baseline.
 Baseline links back to *Compliance Settings - Overall Status of Baseline* and individual system links to *Compliance Settings - Overall Status for a System*